roistyx/ITC-ReactNotesApp/README.md

 ## Desciprtion

-This is a simple application with an 'Add Note' feature that allows users to add notes.
-The notes are displayed in a grid layout, making it easy to view.
-Each note shows the date in the format 'Aug 31st 12:30 PM'.
-When a note is clicked, its details are shown in a modal.
-If the user clicks the delete button, a confirmation message pops up using JavaScript's global confirm() function to ensure the user wants to proceed with the deletion.
+This application provides a simple 'Add Note' feature that enables users to add notes.
+The notes are presented in a grid layout for easy viewing.
+Each note includes the date in the format 'Aug 31st 12:30 PM'.
+Clicking on a note triggers a modal to display its details.
+To confirm deletion, the application uses the find() method to locate the note within the notes object, and upon clicking the delete button, the JavaScript global confirm() function prompts for confirmation.
+Additional JavaScript methods include a map() to display the notes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).